asaldivar/Exco-Live-Client/README.md

 * A user only needs to be checked in once throughout the lifespan of an event.
 After check-in has been done, a user is to land directly on the live stream page.

 _Check-in process has two steps:_
-1. Step 1: Test Connection
+1. Test Connection
   * To test connection, load an image file on page entry.
 Determine user’s internet speed using any available load information.
   * If the internet speed exceeds minimum requirement, allow user to continue to step 2.
-2. Step 2: Check-in Attendance
+2. Check-in Attendance
   * To check in, a user needs to enter their last 4 digits of their username.
   * A user is able to check-in other employees from the same class.
 To do so, display a list of all users from the same class, also with option to enter the last 4 digits of their usernames.
   * After a user finishes selecting other users to check-in (or none), clicking on “Check-In” button will update user database with respective check-in timestamp for all checked-in users, then redirect user to the live stream page.